JimmyHoang296/frontend-mentor-intermediate-challenge/note.md

 - create front-end:
-    - comment card
-    - comment input
     - reply input

+-function
+    - upvote and downvote
+    - reply (where to put new comment)
+    - add comment and send

 - create back-end:
     - fetch data file